Mingan Archipelago National Park Reserve

 Interpretation Sites

-Several interpretive activities are offered daily on the islands of the Mingan Archipelago.
-Guided or self-guided hikes, talks and other discovery activities are available on the islands or on the mainland, including some in the evenings.
+Several interpretive activities are offered daily on the islands of the Mingan Archipelago as well as guided or self-guided hikes.

 Lighthouses